aimeokoko/security_dashboard/README.md

 # West Africa security dashboard

-This is a Shiny dashboard showing the conflicts events from West Africa.
+This is a Shiny dashboard showing the conflicts events in West Africa.

 Conflict data come from ACLED (Armed Conflict Location & Event Data Project)